-Several years ago, in June 2003, on the occasion of the first World Summit on the Information Society (WSIS) in Geneva, we launched the Pan-African Network of African Civil Society for the Information Society (ACSIS) to promote Inclusive Information Society. africa .
-It is a heroic and successful process, thanks to Africa, worthy daughters and sons, who will certainly be able to count themselves.
+Several years ago, in June 2003, on the occasion of the first World Summit on the Information Society (WSIS) in Geneva, we launched the pan-African network Africa Civil Society for the Information Society (ACSIS) to promote Inclusive Information Society in Africa.
+It was a heroic and successful process, thanks to Africa valiant daughters and sons, who certainly will recognize themselves.

-Since then, ACSIS has been formally established and started working, despite challenges.
+Since then, ACSIS was formally established and started working, despite challenges.
 To date, ACSIS has statutes and rules of procedure, as well as all legal instruments.
+ACSIS was recognized by the Government of Senegal in 2008.
 ACSIS is a member of ITU since 2010, the Digital Solidarity Fund in full (DSF), and we are continuing to be accredited by other international bodies.

 Past the period of setting up ACSIS structures, we must move forward with the mandate of the organization.

-That’s my call to you.
+That is my call to you.
 So that together, we tackle the challenges faced in realizing an open and inclusive information society in Africa.
 For this, we must redouble our efforts and vigilance.
-Despite some progress, digital inclusion remains a pipe dream for most Africans:
+Despite some advances, digital inclusion remains a pipe dream for most Africans:

-- Costs of internet and telecommunications in general are beyond the reach of many people, and prohibitive prices by service providers.
+- Costs of internet and telecommunications in general are beyond the reach of many because of low household incomes, and prohibitive prices levied by service providers.

-- Internet penetration rates remain relatively low (compared to 20% on average) compared to the rest of the world.
+- Internet penetration rates remain relatively low (around 20% on average) compared to the rest of the world.

-- We still browse the Internet using languages that are not ours.
+- We still regularly browse the Internet using languages that are not ours.

-- Illiteracy limits to digital inclusion and excludes non-literate people
+- Illiteracy limits access to digital inclusion and excludes non-literate people

-- We are often reduced to being users without much grip on the processes.
+- We are often reduced to being mere users without much grip on the processes.

-- The most successful companies in the continent are the most successful companies in the continent, but are in the hands of foreign multinationals.
+- Africa does not get most of the benefits of the ICT sector: Most ICT companies operating in Africa are the most successful in the continent, but are in the hands of foreign multinationals.

 - The Digital Economy in Africa is nothing else but a cash cow.